 She’s here!
 Someone set up the easel and paints next to Da Vinci and Mucha.

-In the spirit of Inside the Actor’s Studio, there are a list of challenge questions to answer and I have decided to answer them here also.
+In the spirit of Inside the Actor’s Studio, there is a list of challenge questions to answer and I have decided to answer them here also.

 In the film version of your autobiography, who would you like to play yourself?

 I simply love Sandra Bullock.
-Okay so I don’t look anything like her but I love her work and think it would be so cook to have her play me.
+Okay so I don’t look anything like her but I love her work and think it would be so cool to have her play me in some biography someday.
 She could pull it off because she is so sweet.